 The answer depends on a few factors, including the lemon variety and the method of juice extraction.
 Different varieties of lemons have varying levels of acidity and sweetness, which can affect how much juice they produce.
 Meyer lemons, for example, have a sweeter taste and may produce less juice than a tart Eureka lemon.
 Additionally, the method of juice extraction can also impact the amount of juice you get.
 Squeezing the lemon by hand may produce less juice than using a citrus juicer or reamer.

 Despite these variables, on average, you can expect to get about two tablespoons of juice from half a lemon.
 However, this is just a rough estimate, and the actual amount of juice you get can vary.
 To get the most juice possible, try rolling the lemon on a hard surface before cutting it in half, or microwaving it for a few seconds to loosen the juice.
+Additionally, using a citrus reamer or juicer can help extract more liquid compared to simply squeezing by hand.
+If you’re still wondering *how much juice in half lemon* you’ll get, keep in mind that factors like the size, ripeness, and temperature of the lemon all play a role in the final yield.
+It’s always a good idea to have an extra lemon on hand, just in case you need more juice than anticipated.

 When it comes to storing lemon juice, there are a few different methods you can use.
 One option is to simply store the juice in an airtight container in the refrigerator.
 Another option is to freeze the juice in ice cube trays and then transfer the cubes to a freezer-safe container.